zero-to-mastery/python-art/README.md

 > Make sure you have all the dependencies installed, check step 3, **How to get Started** section

 To add new test cases
 - Check *test_unit.py* module and start creating your test methods
+- Or create a new test module, for naming conventions check pytest docs (link below)
-- Run the `pytest -v` command and all tests should pass
+- Run `pytest -v` command to run all the tests discovered by pytest

-[Click](https://docs.pytest.org/en/latest/contents.html) for more imformation about pytest
+[Click](https://docs.pytest.org/en/latest/contents.html) for more imformation about **pytest**

 # How to contribute?